owncloud/ocis/docs/ocis/adr/0015-events.md

 ### 2. Lightweight Events with Event Queue and "At-least once" QoS

 Exactly as described above, but with a higher service level quality.

+#### Quality of Service

+Events are sent with "At least once" quality of service.
+That means the events will remain in the queue until they are received by all receivers.
+This puts more responsability on the event bus and adds state to the events.
+Given that the event queue can be considered the backbone of the system, it is required to be running.

 #### Pros